amal2nes/student-list/README.md

 ## Next Steps

 We have come a long way on this journey to improve the student-list code we inherited.
-The code is no more robust, reads better and is set up for more improvements.
-The remaining TODO items are a godo starting point.
+The code is now more robust, reads better and is set up for more improvements.
+The remaining TODO items will be a godo place to start.